 Overdue work

 Benchley and other writers adapted his book into a screenplay after its rights were purchased.
-Brown and Zanuck then hired Spielberg’s friend, Carl Gottlieb, to finalize the script by removing certain subplots that portrayed the characters negatively.
+Brown and Zanuck then hired another friend of Spielberg, Carl Gottlieb, to finalize the script by removing certain subplots that portrayed the characters negatively.
 This made the three lead characters more likable.
 Additionally, Gottlieb was also cast as a character from the book.
 However, due to a potential actor’s strike, the script remained incomplete, and shooting was delayed until the following year.
 When the director and the team arrived on Martha’s Vineyard, the filming location for Amity Island in the novel, Gottlieb had to write a scene for the next day’s shoot.

 How it reminds me of me